Reparative Genealogy Institute

 Read the story →How the Reparation Generation program — powered by Kellie’s lineage verification framework — placed 15 Detroit families into homeownership, transferring $375,000 in direct wealth.

-Read the story →Archival research by Kellie as historian for the City of Santa Monica’s Landback Taskforce uncovered the 1957 municipal scandal behind the Belmar Triangle displacement, leading to this landmark settlement.
+Read the story →Archival research by Kellie as historian for the City of Santa Monica’s Landback Taskforce uncovered the 1957 municipal scandal behind the Belmar Triangle displacement.

 Read the story →The City of Santa Monica announces a $3.5 million restorative justice allocation for residents displaced from the Belmar Triangle — directly informed by Kellie’s archival research.